ibm-cloud-security/app-identity-and-access-adapter/README.md

 ### API Protection

 The App ID adapter can be used in collaboration with the OAuth 2.0 Authorization Bearer flow to protect service APIs by validating JWT Bearer tokens.
 The Bearer authorization flow expects a request to contain an Authorization header with a valid access token and an optional identity token.
 The expected header structure is `Authorization=Bearer {access_token} [{id_token}]`.
 Unauthenticated clients are returned an HTTP 401 response status with a list of the scopes that are needed to obtain authorization.
-If the tokens are invalid or expired, the API strategy returns an HTTP 401 response with an optional error component that says `Www-Authenticate=Bearer scope="{scope}" error="{error}"`.
+If the tokens are invalid or expired, the API strategy returns an HTTP 401 response with an optional error component identifying the case of the error `Www-Authenticate=Bearer scope="{scope}" error="{error}"`.

 For more information about tokens and how they're used, see the App ID documentation.
 For information, on configuring the OAuth 2.0 Authorization Bearer for the adapter, see [Protecting APIs](#protecting-apis).